 They are not necessarily the “yellow cow” scalpers.
 In many cases, tickets are snapped up by professional brokers, often in teams or software bots, whose tickets are actually distributed by the promoters to create a higher secondary market price.
 This is also where tkt prices spike, because the resale prices are set by the seller and the sites don’t limit how much a seller can charge.

-At the end of the day, it's simple demand and supply.
-Last but not least, a quality experience is not born; it’s made.
+At the end of the day, it's simple demand and supply, but please be reminded that a quality experience is not born; it’s made.